I wish I was half as smart now as I was at 16!

 Our little hustlers are by no means the product of rational decision making, which is why I think we had such a hard time making it.

 We are spreadsheet people, through and through, and the “cons” column on our pros/cons list was quite a bit longer!
 I mean, kids cost time, money, and freedom — and sleep — 4 things we happen to value quite a bit.

 So we justified the choice by chalking parenthood up to being part of the adventure of life and the hope he’d make our lives happier (despite boatloads of scientific evidence to the contrary) and the rest of the world a better place.

 In the end, we’ve concluded that parenthood amplifies happiness.
 The highs are higher and the lows are lower — and both more frequent.

 19. But kids are pretty awesome too.

-It’s been a blast watching our son grow and learn more every day.
-He’s a sponge to the world and it’s fascinating to see everything he picks up on.
+It’s been a blast watching the boys grow and learn more every day.
+They are both sponges to the world and it’s fascinating to see everything they pick up on.

 Being a parent has given me a lot of new perspectives, including to appreciate life’s little pleasures, moments of calm, and a newfound respect for all the sacrifices my parents made.